paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] Public Key

 ^
-What is a Bitcoin public key and what makes it different from other public keys that you may be used to using?<br />
-Well, public keys used in Bitcoin are created not using an algorithm like RSA, but using a specific kind of algorithm called an...
+Now, a Bitcoin public key is a bit different from other public keys you may be used to using as it is created not using an algorithm like RSA, but using a specific kind of algorithm called an...

 ---